spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Testing both alongside each other

-You can run both the new operator as well as your existing Docker-in-Docker workers.
-In fact you can even connect both to the same Spacelift worker pool.
+You can run both the new operator and your existing Docker-in-Docker workers.
+You can also connect both to the same Spacelift worker pool.
 This allows you to test the operator to make sure everything is working before switching over.

 ### Customizing timeouts

-If you are currently using `SPACELIFT_LAUNCHER_RUN_TIMEOUT` or `SPACELIFT_LAUNCHER_LOGS_TIMEOUT`, please see the section on [timeouts](#timeouts) to find out how to achieve this with the operator.
+If you are currently using `SPACELIFT_LAUNCHER_RUN_TIMEOUT` or `SPACELIFT_LAUNCHER_LOGS_TIMEOUT`, please see the section on [timeouts](#timeouts) to configure timeouts with the operator.

 ### Storage configuration